Quaggles/dcs-unit-tester/README.md

 These are the types of considerations you should make when creating your tests if you want them to work across versions and be as consistent as possible which is after all the whole point of the tests.
 I've done some tests of CCRP bombing that break some of these rules by having the player aircraft start in active pause, I configure all systems, then escape active pause with the aircraft in an autopilot mode to fly straight, the aircraft is placed roughly 10 seconds before the CCRP release point so a minimum amount of entropy is introduced by the flight model.
 This has worked so far without issue but I would avoid any flight model interaction if possible.

-Once your test mission is ready play through it once and successfully satisfy the assersion (Shoot the red unit), save the track and then it can be loaded by the unit tester.
+Once your test mission is ready play through it once and successfully satisfy the assertion (Shoot the red unit), save the track and then it can be loaded by the unit tester.

 ## How to create a test (Detailed)